horseee/Awesome-Efficient-LLM/README.md

 If you'd like to include your paper, or need to update any details such as conference information or code URLs, please feel free to submit a pull request.
 You can generate the required markdown format for each paper by filling in the information in `generate_item.py` and execute `python generate_item.py`.
 We warmly appreciate your contributions to this list.
 Alternatively, you can email me with the links to your paper and code, and I would add your paper to the list at my earliest convenience.

+#### :star: Recommended Paper

+For each topic, we have curated a list of recommended papers that have garnered relatively high GitHub stars or citations.

 ## Paper from May 26, 2024 - Now (see Full List from May 22, 2023 [here](#full-list))